lukeburden/django-konst/README.md

 ## Contribute

-`django-constants` supports a variety of Python and Django versions.
+`django-konst` supports a variety of Python and Django versions.
 It's best if you test each one of these before committing.
 Our [Circle CI Integration](https://circleci.com) will test these when you push but knowing before you commit prevents from having to do a lot of extra commits to get the build to pass.

 ### Environment Setup